SimpleFunctions

 What tools can the agent call?

-The agent has access to 50+ tools: balance and position checks, market screening, contract inspection, web search, government and economic data lookups, candidate market discovery, indicator calculations, and Kalshi-specific order primitives.
-The complete tool catalog is available via sf describe --all --json.
+The agent has access to portfolio-specific tools: balance and position checks, market screening, contract inspection, web search, government and economic data lookups, candidate market discovery, indicator calculations, and Kalshi-specific order primitives.
+The complete CLI command catalog is available via sf describe --all --json.

 Can I see what the agent decided and why?

-Yes. sf portfolio ticks --json --since 7d returns the recent ticks. sf portfolio tick <id> --json returns the full record for a single tick — handoff note, actions taken, risk gates evaluated, trades placed, P&L attribution.
+Yes. sf portfolio history --json --ticks 20 --trades 20 returns recent ticks and legacy trades. sf portfolio tick <id> --json returns the full record for a single tick — handoff note, actions taken, and risk gates evaluated.
+Ledger-backed fills, positions, attribution, and risk snapshots are exposed through the authenticated portfolio read tools.

 How much does it cost?